JeremiahJRRoss/Agent_IoC-Triage_Ross_Moda_26-Spring/README.md

 This repository takes a different position.
 The contract is the OpenAPI document the server emits at `/openapi.json`.
 The tests are a Postman collection that derives its schemas from that document at runtime.
 The CI pipeline runs the same collection on every push.
 Local development runs the same collection in a Postman GUI.
 Newman — Postman's headless engine — runs it from a pre-commit hook.
 Three environments, one artifact, no drift.

 If you are here because you want to evaluate the agent, start with the [Quick Start](#quick-start).
-If you are here because you want to evaluate the testing approach — which is the more interesting story — go straight to [`demo/POSTMAN_SETUP.md`](demo/POSTMAN_SETUP.md).
+If you are here because you want to evaluate the testing approach — which is also an interesting story — go straight to [`demo/POSTMAN_SETUP.md`](demo/POSTMAN_SETUP.md).

 ---